GENERAL VISITOR GUIDELINES

-When we reopen, reservations for timed entry will be required.
+Reservations for timed entry are required.
 Please call 559.441.4221 to make a reservation.
-Note that we open for members only on Thursday, October 22, 2020 and to the general public on Thursday, November 5, 2020.
+Note that we are open for members only Thursday, October 22 through Sunday, November 1, 2020 and to both members and the general public beginning Thursday, November 5, 2020.
 Click here to become a member.

 When to Arrive